BrainLocatio/brain-locatio/artificial-intelligence/generative-ai/README.md

 # 📌 Project Overview

 This project provides technical articles retrieved through semantic search using LLaMA, with content generation powered by the OpenAI API.

-Project also integrated 3rd party WeatherAPI.
+Additionally, it integrates a third-party WeatherAPI to provide weather data, which is used to generate non-technical articles related to current weather conditions.

 ## System-level Architecture

 Frontend: Node.js, React, HTML, Tailwind CSS

 Backend-for-Frontend (BFF)
-- Separation of concerns
-  - The semantic search service should focus on search logic, not auth, rate limiting, request shaping, etc.
+- auth, rate limiting, request shaping (formatting)
   - Request shaping means modifying or enhancing incoming requests before they reach the actual business logic (like search, inference, or other core functionality).
-  - The backend layer can handle authentication, validation, caching, request formatting (shaping), and aggregation.
+- validation, caching, and aggregation
   - Aggregation means combining data from multiple sources or services into a single, unified response.
 E.g. semantic + weather
-  Enforce authorization, manage API keys, and hide service internals.
+- Enforce authorization, manage API keys, and hide service internals.

 Semantic search service
 - perform calls to OpenAI if needed, and do the semantic search in text